tropiano/tropianhs/_posts/2025-06-02-may-report.md

 ## [Data Internships][datainternships]

 This one is paused right now.
-Didn't have time to work on it and I didn't even send I **have sent 3 newsletters** this month.
+Didn't have time to work on it and I didn't even send newsletters.
+Which is probably very stupid since it's the project that gets more traffic overall (mostly from SEO).
+I **have sent 3 newsletters** this month.
 Only skipped one week.
 But I didn't manage to sell any spot on the website.
 I should really push sales with cold emails and DMs for it to really work.

 I lost **11 subscribers in April, total is 2030 now**.